IngSimon/MSc-Project-Repository/README.md

 This repository contains scripts and docs related to my project.

-The lofar and meerkat in script naming indicate the frequency ranges used in the scripts.
+The 'lofar' and 'meerkat' in script names indicate the frequency ranges used in the code.
 Standard operating frequencies of the LOFAR and MeerKAT telescopes have been used.

 Scripts with the same script number have the same functionality.
 The only differences are frequency specs and noise levels.